sam-lilly/weeasel/README.md

 The web app makes use of the 'socket.io' and 'socket.io client' dependencies.
 The first sets up a bi-directional communcation system to our already established express server.
 The seconds allows us to establish a connection on the frontend to essentially just emit messages to the server and then to all clients connected.

 ### MERN Stack
 The web app utilizes MongoDB, Express.js, React.js and Node.js.
-User's info as well as image data is stored using a non-relational database with documents that are essentially just javascript while react renders everything to the screen through a single page model.
+User's info as well as image data is stored using a non-relational database with documents that are essentially just javascript objects while react renders everything to the screen through a single page model.

 ## Implementation details